 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

-Top bright stars in Triangulum Australe
+Bright Stars in Triangulum Australe Constellation

 The table below lists the top 20 brightest stars in the Triangulum Australe constellation.
 See also the complete list of 34 stars brighter than magnitude 6.5 (approximate) in the constellation of Triangulum Australe.
 Click on each star to see more details about it.